gingerbeardman/gingerbeardman.github.io/_posts/2022-01-30-using-rss-to-create-saved-searches-for-any-website.md

 # It's up to you

-You could also use this technique for searches on eBay, Depop, Etsy, your favourite book store, or anything else you can think of.
+You can use this technique to implement saved searches from any website.
 Just be sure to check the site doesn't already have RSS feeds before you begin!